Oblivionic/Kurisu/README.md

 The Support group can be reached out to at [Kurisu Support](https://t.me/Kurisu_Makise_support), where you can ask for help about [SaitamaRobot](https://t.me/Kurisu_Makise_robot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [One Punch Updates](https://t.me/OnePunchUpdates)
+News channel as at [steins Updates](https://t.me/steins_updates)

 ## How to setup/deploy.

 ### Read these notes carefully before proceeding
- - Edit any mentions of @OnePunchSupport to your own support chat
+ - Edit any mentions of @Kurisu_Makise_support to your own support chat
  - Your code must be open source and a link to your fork's repository must be there in the start reply of the bot [See this](https://github.com/AnimeKaizoku/SaitamaRobot/blob/shiken/SaitamaRobot/__main__.py#L25)
  - Lastly, if you are found to run this repo without the code being open sourced or the repository link not mentioned in the bot, we will push a gban for you in our network because of being in violation of the license, you are free to be a dick and not respect the open source code (we do not mind) but we will not be having you around our chats
  - This repo does not come with technical support, so DO NOT come to us asking help about deploy/console errors